 8. For Width, type 4 in.
 For Height, type 6 in.

 Tip: If your units are in millimeters or another unit, you can still type measurements followed by “in” to specify that they are in inches.
 The values will automatically recalculate to convert them to millimeters.

-The scale of the map is calculated based on how much land is currently covered by your 4- by 6-inch mapboard.
+The Level of Detail is calculated based on how much land is currently covered by your 4- by 6-inch mapboard.

 9. Click OK.

 10. Hover over the mapboard.
-Three buttons appear.
-Use them to move and resize the mapboard until it is positioned nicely over Rockland’s downtown.
+The Move button appears.
+Use it and the handles on the edge of the mapboard to reposition and resize the mapboard until it is placed nicely over Rockland’s downtown.

 11. When you’re ready, click Preview and add content.